nicehash/NiceHashMiner/src/Miners/Readme.md

 Integrated come with the NHM distribution while external must be manually downloaded from plugin marketplace.

 A plugin can be written by anyone with some knowledge of programming in C#.
-[Here](Example) is also an example of how to implement one by yourself.
+[Here](Example) is also an example of how to implement Miner Plugin by yourself.
+Each plugin must have its Plugin file.
+In our case this is [ExamplePlugin](Example/ExamplePlugin.cs).
+Miner plugins also have Miner file.
+In our case this is [ExampleMiner](Example/ExampleMiner.cs).
+There two files are backbone for any Miner Plugin while Background Service Plugins need only Plugin file to operate correctly (see [EthlargementPill plugin](Ethlargement/EthlargementPlugin.cs) for example).